leanphp/common-dev/README.md

 - [PHP_CodeSniffer][95] - PHP Code Sniffer ensures that your code remains clean and consistent.
 It is a set of scripts to detect and automatically correct violations of a defined coding standard.
+- [phploc][97] - a tool that quickly measures the size of your PHP project.
 - [phpunit][100] - The PHP Unit Testing framework.
 - [mockery][200] - a simple yet flexible PHP mock object framework for use in unit testing.